Moving in Spain

 • N: Foreign entity with a presence in Spain

-VAT Number (Número IVA)
+What is a VAT Number (Número IVA) in Spain?

 For businesses (freelancers and companies) that engage in trade with other EU countries, a VAT number is required.
 This is not automatic.